mlange-42/arche/ARCHITECTURE.md

 But they also come with a downside.
 Adding or removing components to/from an entity requires moving all the components of the entity to another archetype.
 This takes around 20ns per involved component.
 It is therefore recommended to add/remove/exchange multiple components at the same time rather than one after the other.

+## Entity relations

+*Arche* supports entity relations as first class feature.

+This means that queries with a specified relation target entity are as fast as usual queries for component compositions.
+This is achieved by subdividing archetypes with a relation component by their relation target.
+I.e. entities that reference a different target entity are stored in different archetypes.

+This feature is inspired by [Flecs](https://github.com/SanderMertens/flecs).
+However, the implementation in *Arche* is currently limited in that it only supports a single relation per entity.